Donate Now!

 Dr. Brian Ross

-Actively recruiting two students for the 2023-2024 year, for two projects (1 student for each project respectively).
+Actively recruiting two students, for two projects (1 student for each project respectively).

 Project 1: The personal and the societal: balancing needs in medical education.